Adams de Luxe - Antique and Vintage Cameras

 Shutter:

-Spring powered sector speeded 1/2 - 1/100, pneumatic regulation.
+Spring powered sector, speeds 1/2 - 1/100, pneumatic regulation.
 Finger and bulb release.
+Focusing and time exposure setting.
 Separate capping blade.

 Construction: